kirilovich-vlad/MyTourMaker/README.md

 # Execution
 In order to execute MyTourMaker, "Resources" subdirectory and "settings.json" file both have to be in the same directory as source code/executable file of MyTourMaker.

-Here you can download an executable for x86 Windows systems: https://drive.google.com/drive/folders/1UOuvpxNFq8haI-Hrqq-XD8r5ktCujJrM?usp=sharing .
+You can download an executable for x86 Windows systems [here](https://drive.google.com/drive/folders/1UOuvpxNFq8haI-Hrqq-XD8r5ktCujJrM?usp=sharing).

 Using the link above, you can download and launch the program without worrying about the dependencies.
 MyTourMaker works well on Windows 8, 8.1, 10, 11.